Discover more from The Project Management Blueprint

 Next, we come to the closeout phase of a project.
 This is when we take all our hard work from the previous Execution phase and wrap it all up with a nice, neat bow, shutting down the project in a complete, systematic, and professional manner.
 This phase has three key steps:

-Close All Project Obligations & Commitments.
+Perform Administrative Closeout of Project.
 In additional to delivering the deliverable, we have to close or transfer all open obligations, contracts, leases on equipment, legal commitments, lien releases, and so on.
-All significant project documentation and communications must be archived, and all unused resources and unspent budget gets returned.
+Additionally, all unused resources and unspent budget gets returned.
 While not the most glamorous of work, these elements of this step are vital to ensuring the project is properly shut down.

 The Leadership “Phase”:

-Those 12 steps above comprise the “management” aspects of overseeing a project from start to finish.
-But there is another area of responsibility that comes with being the project manager: leadership.
+The 15 steps above comprise the “management” aspects of overseeing a project from start to finish.
+But there is another area of responsibility that comes with being the project manager: Leadership.
 In simple terms, leadership is the act of eliciting maximum productivity from your project team.
 To do this, there are three key things you must perform in parallel with previous steps throughout the entire project:

 The Bottom Line: